RedhawkSDR/redhawksdr.github.io/content/manual/appendices/adminservice/configuration/waveform.md

 required: No
 default value: None
 format: Absolute path of a file or absolute path of a directory of files
-description: The script or directory of scripts to run before the waveform is started.
+description: The bash script or directory of bash scripts to run before the waveform is started.

 parameter: `start_post_script`
 required: No
 default value: None
 format: Absolute path of a file or absolute path of a directory of files
-description: The script or directory of scripts to run after the waveform is started.
+description: The bash script or directory of bash scripts to run after the waveform is started.

 parameter: `stop_pre_script`
 required: No
 default value: None
 format: Absolute path of a file or absolute path of a directory of files
-description: The script or directory of scripts to run before the waveform is stopped.
+description: The bash script or directory of bash scripts to run before the waveform is stopped.

 parameter: `stop_post_script`
 required: No
 default value: None
 format: Absolute path of a file or absolute path of a directory of files
-description: The script or directory of scripts to run after the waveform is stopped.
+description: The bash script or directory of bash scripts to run after the waveform is stopped.